f8n/fnd-docs/docs/subgraphs.md

 #### Creator

-Creators includes any account that has minted an NFT on our platform.
+Creators includes any account that has minted an NFT on the Foundation platform.

 ### NFT-related info